Connect with others who understand.

 Medically reviewed by Amit M. Shelat, D.O.

 Many people with multiple sclerosis (MS) find that their toes and fingers will occasionally turn blue or purple, especially after exposure to cold temperatures.
-This sudden and confusing color change is often accompanied by an uncomfortable icy sensation.
-Most of the time, the toes return to normal after a little while, but sometimes they turn red and feel like they’re being pricked by pins and needles.
+This sudden and confusing color change often comes with an uncomfortable icy sensation.
+Most of the time, the toes return to normal after a little while, but they sometimes get discolored and feel like they’re being pricked by pins and needles.

 What Causes Blue or Purple Toes?

-Freshly oxygenated blood in your arteries normally has a bright red color.
-As the oxygen in your blood is delivered to the tissues, the blood turns a dark bluish-red color.
+Freshly oxygenated blood in your arteries is normally bright red.
+As the oxygen in your blood is delivered to the tissues, the blood turns dark bluish-red.
 Peripheral cyanosis occurs when your hands and feet aren’t receiving a steady flow of red, oxygen-rich blood.

-Low blood oxygen levels can cause this issue, but if your skin color is only changing in your fingers and toes, it is most likely a blood circulation issue.
+Low blood oxygen levels can cause this issue, but if your skin color is only changing in your fingers and toes, it may be a blood circulation issue.

 Raynaud’s Phenomenon